 Janette Muir is the Associate Provost for Undergraduate Education at George Mason University.
 She began as the Basic Course Director in the Communication Department over twenty years ago, involved with general education for nine years before moving on to New Century College to serve as unit leader for a first-year course integrating science, math and communication.
 Then she served as Associate Dean for New Century College.

 Her most recent work was as team leader for a freshman learning community in the NCC Cornerstones program integrating social science and information/communication technology to teach students about community-based research.
-In addition to her work in New Century College, Dr. Muir is an affiliate of the Women and Gender Studies Program, the Higher Education Program, and the Center for Consciousness and Transformation - all interdisciplinary programs at Mason.
+In addition to her work in New Century College, Ms. Muir is an affiliate of the Women and Gender Studies Program, the Higher Education Program, and the Center for Consciousness and Transformation - all interdisciplinary programs at Mason.

-Dr. Muir’s academic life focuses in the areas of political communication, civic engagement and the study of the presidency (from campaigns to spouses).
+Ms. Muir’s academic life focuses in the areas of political communication, civic engagement and the study of the presidency (from campaigns to spouses).
 For the last few presidential elections she has taken a class to New Hampshire to observe, first hand, the primary process in action.
 Working with University Life, she has helped lead efforts engaging students in political participation on campus.
 She is an editor of the volume Readings in Political Communication, and was featured in a Harvard International Review symposium, writing about media, politics and citizen participation.
 She also recently completed and edited a volume honoring the life of Jane Blankenship, a leading rhetorical critic of the 20th century, published in the political communication series of Lexington Books.

-Committed to teaching excellence, Dr. Muir has been nationally recognized for the quality of her teaching, winning the Donald Eckroyd and Caroline Drummond Eckroyd Distinguished Teaching Award, and the George Mason University Teaching Excellence Award.
+Committed to teaching excellence, Ms. Muir has been nationally recognized for the quality of her teaching, winning the Donald Eckroyd and Caroline Drummond Eckroyd Distinguished Teaching Award, and the George Mason University Teaching Excellence Award.
 She was named a Teaching Fellow for the Eastern Communication Association, and awarded a C-SPAN Fellow for her educational involvement with the cable network.
 She has been named a Centennial Scholar in the Communication discipline.
 She is past president of the Eastern Communication Association, and past editor of Communication Quarterly, a top-tier journal in the Communication discipline.
-Dr. Muir served on Mason’s Faculty Senate for five years in the position of Academic Policies Chair, and she served as an elected faculty representative to the Board of Visitors for four years.
+Ms. Muir served on Mason’s Faculty Senate for five years in the position of Academic Policies Chair, and she served as an elected faculty representative to the Board of Visitors for four years.

-Dr. Muir’s Ph.D is from the University of Massachusetts in the area of rhetoric and political communication.
+Ms. Muir’s Ph.D is from the University of Massachusetts in the area of rhetoric and political communication.
 She also has degrees from Wake Forest University (MA, Communication) and Palm Beach Atlantic University (BS, Double major in Behavioral Science and Communication Arts).
 Her husband, Star Muir, is an associate professor at Mason in the Communication Department.
 They live in Manassas, Virginia with their two teenagers, Caitlin and Alex.